ZopaPublic/react-components/src/components/organisms/Carousel/README.md

 </Carousel>;
 ```

-With 4 slides and custom initial slide:
+With different number of slides and custom initial slide:

 ```tsx
 import { Carousel, Trustpilot } from '@zopauk/react-components';